rays/OSync/README.markdown

 * filename: Allows you to specify a specific name for this file _(Optional)_
 * uri: URI location of where to find this attachment
 * pub_date: Date item was first published in [ISO 8601](http://en.wikipedia.org/wiki/ISO-8601) format example: 2009-08-05T11:17Z
-* type: [Mime-type](http://www.webmaster-toolkit.com/mime-types.shtml) that defines what type of attachment this is
+* mime_type: [Mime-type](http://www.webmaster-toolkit.com/mime-types.shtml) that defines what type of attachment this is
-* size: Attachment size in bytes
+* bytes: Attachment size in bytes
 * duration: Duration in seconds, should be specified if type is audio or video _(Optional)_
-* location: either text or lat&lng _(Optional)_
+* location: A string containing either a text location such as "Oakville, Ontario, Canada" or latitude and longitude such as "43.437933,-79.754251" _(Optional)_
 * tags: A list of tags/keywords/categories that you wish to associate with this item _(Optional)_
 * hash: [Hash for the file](http://www.electrictoolbox.com/article/linux-unix-bsd/howto-check-md5-file/).
 Hashes are useful to help the consumer that they downloaded the file correctly _(Optional)_
 * hash_type: To be specified if hash is set and is not MD5 (MD5 is assumed) _(Optional)_